-Brass is a popular metal that can be found in items from cookware, musical instruments, to a ring on your finger.
-Many of your jewelry items could be made of brass, which also means they are likely to easily tarnish.
+Brass is an excellent, eco-friendly alternative to gold plating.
+When kept polished, it almost perfectly mimics the look of real gold, and unlike plating, it won’t wear away.
+Brass does, however, tend to tarnish, and needs care to stay bright and shiny.
 There are many different natural and effective ways to take care of your brass jewelry that can eliminate any harsh effects of chemical cleaners.
 Often the tools needed for these remedies can be found right in your own home.

 Regardless of the natural cleaning remedy you choose, always clean in the direction of the metal’s natural grain.
 Brass is also prone to retaining water spots, so dry immediately and thoroughly after cleaning.